ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/Deep Dive into EarthCODE.md

 :::tip if you have not used a platform to develop your workflow, or have not ported it to run on a platform, it would not be reproducible on EarthCODE.
 You can still publish it to the catalog and allow for reuse-ability and recognition of your work.
 :::

-Workflows are typically stored in the **EarthCODE GitHub organization**, and referenced in the EarthCODE Open Science Catalog as part of the workflow metadata.
+Workflows are typically stored in the **EarthCODE GitHub organization**, and referenced in the Open Science Catalog as part of the workflow metadata.

 Experiments also declare the **input datasets** used and a **configuration** that defines any parameters passed to the workflow at runtime.
 Inputs are referenced using unique identifiers, making it easier to validate and re-run experiments with the same data.
 Configuration values are usually a set of simple name–value pairs, but can vary depending on workflow complexity.

 ---

-In summary, EarthCODE combines the concepts of workflows and products are combined.
-A **product** is the result of a successfully run experiment.
+In summary, an experiment combines the concepts of workflows and products.
+A product is the result of a successfully run experiment.
 The product metadata links back to the experiment metadata, which in turn references the workflow, input, and config.
 Together, this structure ensures reproducibility, FAIRness and Openness.

 ![all together](/img/terms/metadata-components.svg)